-The COUNTIF function will count the number of cells that meet a specific criterion.
-The function is categorized under Statistical functions.
+The COUNTIF Function will count the number of cells that meet a specific criterion.
+The function is categorized under Excel Statistical functions.

 In financial analysis, the COUNTIF function is quite helpful.
-Take for example when we need to count the number of times a salesperson exceeded his target.
-We can do this by using COUNTIF.
+For example, when we want to count the number of times a salesperson exceeded their target, we can do this by using COUNTIF.

-- Range (required argument) – It defines one or several cells that we wish to count.
+Range (required argument) – This defines one or several cells that we wish to count.
 The range of cells are those cells that will be tested against the given criteria and counted if the criteria are satisfied.

-- Criteria – It is a condition defined by us.
+Criteria – This is a condition defined by us.
 It is tested against each of the cells in the supplied range.